Alabama Central Disbursement Division

 Rule 32, Alabama Rules of Judicial Administration

-(for cases filed on or after Jan.
-1, 2009)
+(for cases filed on or after June 1, 2023)

-Alabama's Child Support Guidelines were adopted in response to requirements set
+Alabama's Child-Support Guidelines were adopted in response to requirements set

 forth in the Child Support Enforcement Amendments of 1984 (P.L.
 98-378) and the

 Family Support Act of 1988 (P.L.
 100-485).
-The guidelines provide an adequate standard
+The Guidelines provide an adequate standard

 support for children, subject to the ability of their parents to pay, and make awards